 What takes us down from a top-ranking, is the cost of living, where Norway gets 39 points out of 100.

 Freedom, risk and safety scores 100, while infrastructure scores 89.
 Healt scores 90 of 100, economy is 89, and climate is 60.

-This puts Norway to a total score of 77, while countries like Germany has 81 and USA 78.
+This puts Norway to a total score of 77, while countries like Germany has 81 and USA a score of 78.

 The majority of the Norwegian population lives and works along the coast, a coastline that is about 83 000 kilometers long, the islands included.

-People in Norway are living their lives like most other Europeans, maybe with the little difference of knowing the country is economic stabile these times.
+People and living in Norway is just about the same as most other European countries, maybe with the little difference of knowing the country is economic stabile these times.

 Never has the income from the oil- and

 gas industry ment more to us, and the Norwegian Government Pension Fund